mempool/mempool/backend/README.md

 #### Build

-_Node.js 16 and npm 7 are recommended._
+_Make sure to use Node.js 16.15 and npm 7._

 Install dependencies with `npm` and build the backend: